neuvector/docs/user/pages/06.scanning/02.registry/docs.md

     - The wildcard must be preceded by the full name, path, or starting string
     - &#42; for scanning all tags

-+ Enable Xray if supported
-+ Add Xray server address
-+ Provide a username and password if required by the Xray server

 Adding JFrog registry for port access method for registry docker-local with port 8181

 ![jfrogport](jfrog104.png)

-Adding JFrog registry for port access method for registry guo with port 8182
+Adding JFrog registry for port access method for registry with port 8182

 ![jfrogport](jfrog105.png)